zybbigpy/TAPW/README.md

-# Tight Binding Method for Twist Bilayer Graphene
+# Plane Wave Basis Sets for Twist Bilayer Graphene

 ## Graphene Coordinates

-See the notes.
+For TB model, see the notes in `/notes` folder.
+For continuum model, refer to [this PRX paper by Koshino](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.8.031087)

 ## Code Structures